When we can end your tenancy

 • Not living in your home.

-This is not a full list and only outlines the main provisions.
+This is not a full list and only outlines the main reasons.

 Exceptional circumstances

 In exceptional circumstances, for example if your property is redeveloped, we may need to end your tenancy.
-In these circumstances we would ensure that “suitable alternative accommodation is available for you or will be available for you when the order for possession takes effect”.
-This is a requirement of the Housing Act 1988.
+In these circumstances we would make sure that “suitable alternative accommodation is available for you or will be available for you when the order for possession takes effect”.
+This is in line with the Housing Act, 1988.

 The procedure